-A wireless transmitter learns of a packet loss, infers collision, only after completing the entire transmission.
-If the transmitter could detect the collision early (such as with CSMA/CD in wired networks), it could immediately abort its transmission, freeing the channel for useful communication.
+Abstract-A wireless transmitter learns of a packet loss and infers collision only after completing the entire transmission.
+If the transmitter could detect the collision early [such as with carrier sense multiple access with collision detection (CSMA/CD) in wired networks], it could immediately abort its transmission, freeing the channel for useful communication.
 There are two main hurdles to realize CSMA/CD in wireless networks.
 First, a wireless transmitter cannot simultaneously transmit and listen for a collision.
 Second, any channel activity around the transmitter may not be an indicator of collision at the receiver.

-This paper attempts to approximate CSMA/CD in wireless networks with a scheme called CSMA/CN (collision notification).
-Under CSMA/CN, the receiver uses PHY layer information to detect a collision and immediately notifies the transmitter.
+This paper attempts to approximate CSMA/CD in wireless networks with a novel scheme called CSMA/CN (collision notification).
+Under CSMA/CN, the receiver uses PHY-layer information to detect a collision and immediately notifies the transmitter.
 The collision notification consists of a unique signature, sent on the same channel as the data.
 The transmitter employs a listener antenna and performs signature correlation to discern this notification.
-Once discerned, the transmitter immediately aborts transmission.
-We show that the notification signature can be reliably detected at the listener antenna, even in the presence of a strong self- interference from the transmit antenna.
-A prototype testbed of 10 USRP/GNURadios demonstrates the feasibility and effectiveness of CSMA/CN.
+Once discerned, the transmitter immediately aborts the transmission.
+We show that the notification signature can be reliably detected at the listener antenna, even in the presence of a strong self-interference from the transmit antenna.
+A prototype testbed of 10 USRP/GNU Radios demonstrates the feasibility and effectiveness of CSMA/CN.